 Integration does not start at close.
 It starts in due diligence.
 Use the period before close to prepare for Day 1 success.

-Data Room Intake Assessment
+What Should the Data Room Intake Assessment Cover?

 During due diligence, gather: